Your Voice Matters in “Your Story” Contest

 Readers Invited to Help Choose the Winner in “Your Story,” an Audiobook Contest that Celebrates the Story Behind the Story

 Readers everywhere are invited to help choose the winner in “Your Story,” an audiobook storytelling contest created through a collaboration between Spoken and Author Nation that spotlights twelve exceptional independent authors and the personal stories behind their work.
-From March 19 through April 14, 2026, readers will play a pivotal role in selecting the Grand Prize Winner by streaming the finalists’ stories and submitting their scores online.
+Through April 14, 2026, readers will play a pivotal role in selecting the Grand Prize Winner by streaming the finalists’ stories and submitting their scores online.
 (Listening is free.)

 How Readers Can Participate

-Readers can visit the “Your Story” landing page between March 18 and April 14, 2026, stream the finalists’ entries (most of which are under an hour) and submit their scores in the online form before the April 14 deadline.
+Readers can visit the “Your Story” landing page through April 14, 2026 to stream the finalists’ entries (most of which are under an hour) and submit their scores in the online form.

 A Chance to Win VIP Access to Reader Nation 2026